 - Population density is estimated at 166,666 per sq km

-Camp No. 1 was established in 1950 and borders the Nablus municipality.
-It was the first camp established in the Nablus area and was thus named Camp No. 1.
+Camp No. 1, the first camp in the Nablus area, was established in 1950 and borders the Nablus municipality.
 Because the camp previously received water from a nearby spring, it is also known as Ein Beit el-Ma’ or ‘Spring of the House of Water’.

-The camp is located on the main road between Nablus and Tulkarm, a road that is often utilized by Israeli security forces (ISF).
-ISF incursions in the camp are not uncommon and frequently result in arrests, as well as damage to shelters.
-In 2014, one adult was killed in an ISF-related incident.
+The camp is located on the main road between Nablus and Tulkarm, a road that is often utilized by the Israeli military.
+Israeli military incursions in the camp are not uncommon and frequently result in arrests, as well as damage to shelters.
+In 2014, one adult was killed in an Israeli military-related incident.

 Camp No. 1 is today one of the smallest, yet the most densely populated, camps in the West Bank.
 Overcrowding has led to a lack of living and recreational space, which negatively affects residents’ mental and physical health.
 Camp No. 1 has a very active civil society with numerous community-based organizations in the camp.

 For more information about Camp No.1 Camp (click here)